chrultrabook/docs/index.md

 --------------------------------------

-Finally, those who are still facing issues can ask for help in the [Chrultrabook Discord](https://discord.com/invite/tkPTk5w).
+Finally, those who are still facing issues can ask for help in the [chrultrabook Discord](https://discord.com/invite/tkPTk5w).

 Help us improve this documentation on [GitHub](https://github.com/chrultrabook/docs/)!